 Consider making use of flash cards when studying and reviewing.
 You can buy them or create your own for a more tailored studying experience.
 Making your own will also naturally help with the long-term memory retention because you're actively building your own study aids and learning while you create.

 Sure, invest in a good ACT prep guide or two.
 Attend a practice workshop.
-But don't buy them the week or even several weeks before the test and think you're going to instantly master it.
+Take a couple ACT practice tests.
+But don't buy/read/attend/take them the week or even several weeks before the actual test and think you're going to instantly master it.
 Buy these materials far, far in advance, and build them into a regular study and review routine that includes the work you're already doing for your classes.
 Again, if you can get into the habit of studying and reviewing regularly, you can actually study for shorter amounts of time at a time, while simultaneously strengthening your long-term memory and avoiding the unnecessary pains and lack of results that come with cramming.

 Best of luck!